Key Compliance and Security Considerations for the Energy Industry

 Insider Risk Management

 Enabling employees with online collaboration tools that may be accessed anywhere inherently brings risk to an organization.
 Employees may inadvertently or maliciously leak data to attackers or to competitors.
 Alternatively, they may exfiltrate data for personal use or take data with them to a future employer.
-These scenarios' present serious risks to organizations from a security and a compliance standpoint.
+These scenarios present serious risks to organizations from a security and a compliance standpoint.
 Identifying these risks when they occur and quickly mitigating them requires both intelligent tools for data collection and collaboration across departments such as legal, human resources, and information security.

 Microsoft 365 has recently launched the Insider Risk Management console which uses signals across Microsoft 365 services and machine learning models to monitor user behavior for signs of insider risk.
-This tool presents data to investigators so that they can easily identify risky behavioral patterns and escalate cases based on pre-determined workflows.
+This tool presents data to investigators so that they can easily identify risky behavior patterns and escalate cases based on pre-determined workflows.

-Insider Risk Management is a significant increase in capabilities in Microsoft 365 for monitoring and investigating insider risks, while allowing organizations to still meet data privacy regulations and follow established escalations paths when cases require higher-level action.
+Insider Risk Management is a significant increase in capabilities in Microsoft 365 for monitoring and investigating insider risks while allowing organizations to still meet data privacy regulations and follow established escalations paths when cases require higher-level action.

 Microsoft 365 provides an integrated and comprehensive solution which enables easy-to-use cloud-based collaboration across the enterprise with Microsoft Teams.
 Microsoft Teams also enables better communication and collaboration with field service staff, helping energy organizations to be more efficient and effective.
 Better collaboration across the enterprise and with field staff can ultimately help energy organizations to better serve customers.